TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 You can see a video of a similar computer at https://youtu.be/JA9q6E1sv1I?si=HaifS1z651YgPFed .

 The original power supply (PSU) is model number H750, made by DEC (Digital Equipment Corporation).
-It consists of a bulky transformer and a logic board; they are mounted separately into the right compartment of my PDP (meaning that the power supply is not one removable unit, but is made of two separate removable components).
+It consists of a bulky transformer and a PSU board (also known as "regulator board"); they are mounted separately into the right compartment of my PDP (meaning that the power supply is not one removable unit, but is made of two separate removable components).

 ## Overview:
-We will disconnect and remove the original PSU logic board; we will disconnect the original transformer, but leave it inside the computer (just because there is enough space for it to stay there).
+We will disconnect and remove and save away the original PSU board; we will disconnect the original transformer, but leave it inside the computer (just because there is enough space for it to stay there).
-We will build the new power supply from off-the-shelf components and connect it in place of the old logic board.
+We will build the new power supply from off-the-shelf components and connect it in place of the old PSU board.
 No modifications to the existing wiring will be done, meaning that we can restore the computer to its original condition, if wanted.

 ## Why this project?
-After paying $200 to replace the four largest electrolythinc capacitors on the original logic board (they are enormously big and hence expensive), I have a second thought about keeping the original PSU operational.
+After paying $200 to replace the four largest electrolythinc capacitors on the original PSU board (they are enormously big and hence expensive), I have a second thought about keeping the original PSU operational.
 The new PSU costs $70 total, and should provide years of reliable use.

 ## As-Is (original) wiring diagram: